Skip over main navigation

 5. Moving to a new local authority

-When a child or young person with an EHC plan moves into a different local authority’s area, the EHC plan will need to transfer to the new local authority (“LA”).
+When a child or young person with an EHC plan moves permanently into a different LA’s area in England, the EHC plan will need to transfer to the new LA.

 Transfer of the EHC plan to the new LA

-This will not happen automatically.
-Under the law, it happens either on the day of the move or within 15 working days of the new LA becoming aware of the move, if later.
-Therefore it is best for parents or young people to notify the new LA (usually the SEN team within Children’s Services) in advance that they are going to be moving into the area.
+Therefore it is best if you tell the new LA (usually the SEN team within Children’s Services) in advance that you are going to be moving into the area.

-The new LA then has six weeks to notify the parent or young person that the EHC plan has been transferred, and to let them know when it is going to review the EHC plan (see below).
+The new LA has six weeks from the transfer to notify you that the EHC plan has been transferred, and to let you know when it is going to review the EHC plan (see below).

 First review of the EHC plan by the new LA

 The new LA must review the EHC plan within either 12 months from the EHC plan being made or last reviewed, or 3 months from the date of the transfer, whichever is the later.
-They must follow the correct process for an annual review, which is described in more detail here.
+It must follow the correct process for an annual review.

-If the new LA does not complete a review within this time frame you can make a complaint using our model letter.
+If the new LA does not complete a review within this time frame you can take action.

 Health provision in the EHC plan